Wraithseer/DynamicStats/README.txt

 Dynamis stats is a simplistic addon for Elder Scrolls Online™ that calculates and displays important stats on screen in real time.

-Currently displayed player stats and rationales:
+Currently displayed player stats and details:

 Weapon/Spell Damage
 Displays whichever higher as stats are interchangeable for all purpouses, can be different due to minor brutality/sorcery, depending on classes in group